 The basic graphical tool for categorical data is the barplot.
 This plots bars for each category, the height of which is the frequency or relative frequency of that category.

-Barplots are more effective than pie charts because we can more readily make a visual comparison of rectangles that have the same base width than a visual comparison of wedges in a pie.
+Barplots are more effective than pie charts because we can more readily make a visual comparison of rectangles that have the same base width than a visual comparison of angles in a pie.

 If a second categorical variable also is observed, for example hair color and gender, a barplot with side-by-side bars for each level of the first variable plotted contiguously, and each such group plotted with space between groups, is most effective to compare each level of the first variable across levels of the second.
 For example, the following plot shows how hair color is distributed for a sample of males and females.
 A comparison of the relative frequencies for males and females shows that a relatively higher proportion of females have blond hair and somewhat lower proportion of females have black or brown hair.